dart-lang/site-www/src/language/patterns.md

 This page describes:
 - What patterns do.
 - Where patterns are allowed in Dart code.
-- What the common use cases for patterns are.ß
+- What the common use cases for patterns are.

 To learn about the different kinds of patterns, visit the [pattern types][types] page.